asuka431/fujicoin-22.0/doc/external-signer.md

 The command MAY complain if `--testnet` is set, but the BIP32 coin type is not `1h` (and vice versa).

-## How Fujicoin Core uses the Signer API
+## How Baricoin Core uses the Signer API

 The `enumeratesigners` RPC simply calls `<cmd> enumerate`.